- 1. What is the super tax refund?

 - deductible child maintenance expenditure (child support payments).

-Note: If an individual does not need to lodge an income tax return, the ATO will assess an individual’s eligibility for the LISC (and LISTO from July 2017) based on information available to the ATO, typically at the end of at least 12 months after the end of the relevant financial year.
+Note: If an individual does not need to lodge an income tax return, the ATO will assess an individual’s eligibility for the LISC (and LISTO since July 2017) based on information available to the ATO, typically at the end of at least 12 months after the end of the relevant financial year.

-4. How does the LISC work?
+4. How does the LISTO work?

 - Your super fund must have your tax file number.

 - You or your employer makes a concessional contribution during the financial year.
-If you’re employed, that will automatically include your employer’s Superannuation Guarantee If you negotiate a salary sacrifice arrangement, then those contributions may also be eligible for the LISC, although note that those salary sacrifice contributions are counted back when working out your adjusted taxable income.
+If you’re employed, that will automatically include your employer’s Superannuation Guarantee If you negotiate a salary sacrifice arrangement, then those contributions may also be eligible for the LISTO, although note that those salary sacrifice contributions are counted back when working out your adjusted taxable income.